As a Barbarian, you gain the following class

 and still gain this benefit.

 .
-To gain this benefit, you can't be Blinded
+To gain this benefit, you can't be blinded

-, or Incapacitated
+, or incapacitated

 , you can decide to attack recklessly.
 Doing so gives you advantage

 rolls using Strength

 against you have advantage until your next turn.

 At 3rd level, you choose a path that shapes the nature of your rage, such as the Path of the Berserker

 .
 Your choice grants you features at 3rd level and again at 6th, 10th, and 14th levels.